This leaflet gives a brief overview of the thyroid and parathyroid glands and the hormones that they make.

 Both the thyroid and parathyroid glands are endocrine glands.
 This means they make and release (secrete) hormones.
 Hormones are chemicals which can be released into the bloodstream.
 They act as messengers, affecting cells and tissues in distant parts of your body.
 Thyroid hormones affect the body's metabolic rate and the levels of certain minerals in the blood.
 The hormone produced by the parathyroid also helps to control the amount of these essential minerals.

-The thyroid gland is found in the front part of your neck, just below your Adam's apple (the large cartilage tissue in your neck).
+The thyroid gland is found in the front part of your neck.
 It is made up of two lobes - the right and the left lobes.
 These two lobes are joined by a small bridge of thyroid tissue called the isthmus.
 The two lobes lie on either side of your windpipe (trachea).

 The other hormone that the thyroid makes is called calcitonin.
 This helps to control the levels of calcium and phosphorus in the blood.
 These minerals are needed, among other things, to keep bones strong and healthy.

 The main job of the thyroid gland is to produce hormones T4 and T3.
 To do this the thyroid gland has to take a form of iodine from the bloodstream into the thyroid gland itself.
 This substance then undergoes a number of different chemical reactions which result in the production of T3 and T4.